msztylko/project-Euler/README.md

  - Problem 7 - try to improve performance, right now takes more than 10 seconds
  - Problem 10 - try to improve performance, right now takes more than 15 seconds
  - Problem 11 - reading from file improved, the rest of the code could be more elegant
+ - Problem 12 - first problem where I used profiler, needs more exploration
  - Problem 13
  - Problem 15
  - Problem 17